R you kidding

 where $\alpha = \beta (1-\phi)$.

 🐶 S-PLUS didn’t address the possibility that a time series would have drift.
-The R folks continued that mistake (mistakes propagate) because signal processing was an after-thought in S-PLUS that propagated to R.
+The R folks continued that mistake (mistakes propagate) because signal processing was an after-thought in S-PLUS that propagated to R. This oversight is easy to correct, why it isn’t corrected is a mystery.

 🎉 The bottom line here is, if you wanna be happy for the rest of your life, don’t use Vanilla R for time series analysis.
 Instead, reach for a package like astsa that will set you free. 🎊